pigeonposse/binarium/README.md

 #### Inputs

-La acción acepta los siguientes inputs:
+The action accepts the following inputs:

-- **build** (opcional): Especifica el entorno de ejecución.
-Los valores aceptables son: `node`, `deno`, `bun`.
-El valor predeterminado es `node`.
+- **build** (optional): Specifies the execution environment.
+Acceptable values are: `node`, `deno`, `bun`.
+The default is `node`.

-- **config** (opcional): Ruta al archivo de configuración.
-El valor predeterminado es `./binarium.config.json`.
+- **config** (optional): Path to the configuration file.
+The default is `./binarium.config.json`.
-Asegúrate de que el archivo de configuración especificado existe y está correctamente configurado.
+Make sure that the specified configuration file exists and is correctly configured.

 #### Examples

-Aquí hay un ejemplo de cómo configurarlo:
+Here is an example of how to set it up:

 ##### Build only linux executables